Finding Your Match

 Get the whole family involved.

-Start your selection process at home by polling family members and talking about the physical characteristics that appeal to you, and most importantly, what personality will best suit your environment and lifestyle.
-The Adoption Counselors at the Wisconsin Humane Society can help you to translate all of that information into a great match.
+Start your selection process at home by polling family members about what species, size, and personality will best suit your environment and lifestyle.
+The Adoption Counselors at the Wisconsin Humane Society will help you to translate all that information into a great match.
 If you have one or more pets at home, describe them to our Adoption Counselors and they can help you select which animal will be able to adapt to your household.

 Be prepared for your new animal's arrival.

-Animal Antics, the Wisconsin Humane Society's store for creature comforts, is continually stocking new items and old favorites; all recommended by our educators and veterinarians to help your companion make a smooth transition to his or her new home.
+Animal Antics, the Wisconsin Humane Society's store for creature comforts, is continually stocking new items and old favorites, to help your companion make a smooth transition to his or her new home.

-Adoption counselors will help you make the perfect selections for your new family member.
-After your adoption, you can purchase the items you want online today or stop in to see us at the WHS for all of your animal supply needs!
-All proceeds from the sale of the items on this site benefit the animals at the Wisconsin Humane Society.
+Adoption Counselors will help you make the right product selections for your new family member.
+After your adoption, you can still purchase the items you want online or stop in the WHS campus nearest you during adoption hours to shop!
+All proceeds from our Animal Antics store benefit the animals at the Wisconsin Humane Society.
 Doesn't it feel great to support a store that makes life better for animals?

 Most shelters have a large selection of mixed breed and some purebred animals of all ages.

-The Wisconsin Humane Society offers a wealth of resources to people adopting animals.
-Services include adoption counseling, behavior seminars, low-cost training classes, and adoption follow-up support.
-In addition, all animals are spayed or neutered, microchipped and given initial vaccinations.
+The Wisconsin Humane Society offers a wealth of resources to adopters, including adoption counseling, behavior support, low-cost training classes, low-cost vaccine clinics, and adopter perks from local businesses.
+In addition, all animals are spayed or neutered, microchipped, and given initial vaccinations.